An official website of the United States government

 If you are a U.S. citizen or Lawful Permanent Resident (green card holder), you are responsible for filing U.S. federal income tax returns while abroad.
 You will find useful information on the Internal Revenue Service (IRS) website, such as Frequently Asked Questions about taxes or how to apply for an Individual Taxpayer Identification Number (ITIN).
 If you are a U.S. government employee working overseas, you cannot claim the Foreign Earned Income Exclusion.
 For additional information, visit the IRS website.

-Now all U.S. citizens can receive their blank ballots electronically.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or internet download.
-To start, go to www.FVAP.gov to complete a new Federal Post Card Application (FPCA), print and sign the form then return it to your local election office in the United States.
-We recommend overseas U.S. citizens get in the habit of completing FPCAs each January.
-You should include your email address on the form so it’s easier for your election officials to reach you if there is a problem.
-If your state delivers ballots electronically by fax only, be sure to include your fax number.
-If you request electronic delivery and include your email address or fax number, you’ll receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+Depending on where you are eligible to vote, you may get your ballot by email, fax, or internet download.
+To start, complete a Federal Post Card Application (FPCA) here.
+Print, sign, and return the FPCA to your local U.S. election office.
+Include your email address so election officials can reach you if there is a problem.
+If your state delivers ballots electronically by fax only, include your fax number.
+If you request electronic delivery and include your email address or fax number, you will receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+We recommend completing a new FPCA each January, or when you move.
+Here you can review our latest Voter Alert.

 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.